salesforce/rules_spring/springboot/unwanted_classes.md

 ```

-### Advanced Use Cases

-#### Duplicate Class Detection Ignorelist
+### Ignoring Duplicate Classes

 Sometimes you have transitives that are out of your control that bring in duplicate classes.
-If you cannot use the *deps_exclude* attribute as shown above, you would normally be blocked from using the duplicate class checker.
+If you cannot use the exclusion solutions shown above, you would normally be blocked from using the duplicate class checker.
 It would always fail.

 For this reason, the duplicate class detection feature supports an *ignorelist*.